 There are a number of chronologies and almanacs which give dates of battles and campaigns.

 Anzac gunners near Pozieres, France, Illustrated war news, 16 Aug 1916

 Click on the links below to find books, pictures, maps, manuscripts and other resources listed on the library catalogue about battlefields of the War.

 The Order of Battle gives the command structure, composition and organisation of each division and its locations during the war.
 It is useful for finding out where a particular unit served.

 Newspapers and journals, many online, are a rich source of information on World War I. Newspapers contain day-to- day accounts of battles and incidents and references to soldiers by name.
 See this example from the Melbourne Argus.
 Modern journals include research about the war, while journals published at the time include essays about politics, warfare, battles, significant personalities and the homefront.

 The Library holds major daily newspapers from around Australia and local newspapers from Victoria.
 Our How to find newspapers guide can help you to locate these newspapers.

-Photographs of soldiers in newspapers such as the Weekly Times and The Leader are indexed in the Illustrations Index and the Biography index in the Information Centre at the Library.
+Photographs of soldiers in newspapers such as the Weekly Times and The Leader can be found on the Trove website.
+Some photos are indexed in the online Australiana Index, found on the Search & Discover page on the State Library website.
+Not all photographs are indexed on the Australiana Index, so you can also try the Illustrations Index and the Biography index held at the Library.
+Staff at the Information Centre can assist.